alexeibex/alexeibex.github.io/Contracts.md

 - If satisfaction clause deals with "commercial value or quality, operative fitness or mechanical utility" courts generally apply reasonableness test.
   - Satisfaction as compared with other market alternatives.
 - If satisfaction deals with "fancy, taste, or judgement" courts apply the honesty test.
+- **Limitation** placed on "free way to backout" is not an illusory promise.
+  - **Limitation = "sufficient notice"**
+    - 24 hour notice
+    - Written Notice
+    - Any Notice

 - Corbin on Contracts: A promise conditional upon the promisor's satisfaction is not illusory since it means more than the validity of the performance is to depend on the arbitary choice of the promisor.